celestiaorg/docs/docs/developers/fuelmint.md

 ```

 In another terminal session, you will need
-to build the Rollkit Node with Golang:
+to build the Rollkit node with Golang:

 ```bash
 cd rollkit-node